oracle-livelabs/oci/security-experience/prepare-oci-tenant/prepare-oci-tenant.md

 To be able to access the web SQL Developer provided in your Autonomous Database, follow the next steps:

-4. Once the Autonomous Database status is set to green and ACTIVE, click on Database Actions.
+4. Once the Autonomous Database status is set to green and ACTIVE, click on Database Actions and click SQL in the displayed menu.

     ![Database Actions](./images/database-actions-security.png "Database Actions")